 In consultation with NHLBI, the policies adopted by the writing panels to manage relationships of authors with industry and other entities (RWI) are outlined in the methods section of each panel report.
 These policies were in effect when this effort began in 2008 and throughout the writing process and voting on recommendations, until the process was transferred to ACC/AHA in 2013.
 In the interest of transparency, the ACC/AHA requested that panel authors resubmit RWI disclosures as of July 2013.
 Relationships relevant to this guideline are disclosed in Appendix 1.
 None of the ACC/AHA expert reviewers had relevant RWI (Appendix 2).
+See Appendix 3 for a list of abbreviations used in the guideline.

 Systematic evidence reports and accompanying summary tables were developed by the expert panels and NHLBI.
-The guideline was reviewed by the ACC/AHA Task Force and approved by the ACC Board of Trustees, the AHA Science Advisory and Coordinating Committee, and the governing bodies of partnering organizations.
-In addition, ACC/AHA sought endorsement by other stakeholders, including professional organizations.
-It is the hope of the writing panels, stakeholders, professional organizations, NHLBI, and the Task Force that the guidelines will garner the widest possible readership for the benefit of patients, providers and the public health.
+The guideline was reviewed by the ACC/AHA Task Force and approved by the ACC Board of Trustees and the AHA Science Advisory and Coordinating Committee.
+In addition, ACC/AHA sought endorsement from other stakeholders, including professional organizations.
+It is the hope of the writing panels, stakeholders, professional organizations, NHLBI, and Task Force that the guidelines will garner the widest possible readership for the benefit of patients, providers, and the public health.

-Guidelines attempt to define practices that meet the needs of patients in most circumstances and are not a replacement for clinical judgment.
+These guidelines are meant to define practices that meet the needs of patients in most circumstances and are not a replacement for clinical judgment.
 The ultimate decision about care of a particular patient must be made by the healthcare provider and patient in light of the circumstances presented by that patient.
 As a result, situations might arise in which deviations from these guidelines may be appropriate.
-These considerations notwithstanding, in caring for most patients, clinicians can employ the recommendations confidently to reduce the risks of atherosclerotic cardiovascular disease (CVD) events.
+These considerations notwithstanding, in caring for most patients, clinicians can employ the recommendations confidently to reduce the risks of atherosclerotic CVD events.